 The UNC Hospitals School of Nuclear Medicine Technology is a one-year, educational program in the theory and practical application of Nuclear Medicine Technology.
 Students completing the program will earn a certificate qualifying them to take one or both of the national certification boards in Nuclear Medicine Technology.

 What is Nuclear Medicine?

-Nuclear Medicine has been around for more than 75 years, but modern Nuclear Medicine really started in the 1950’s and has blossomed as computer technology has improved.
+Nuclear Medicine has been around for more than 75 years, but modern nuclear medicine really started in the 1950’s with the advent of the gamma camera and has blossomed as computer technology has improved.

-- A full staff of certified technologists, nuclear medicine physicians, a nuclear physicist, and a radiopharmacist whose primary focus is education.
+UNC Hospitals is staffed with 14 certified technologists, nuclear medicine physicians, a nuclear physicist and a radiopharmacist whose primary focus is education.

 - The entire program is tuition free, the only costs are books, uniforms, and health insurance (student provided).

 - The program is one year in length with no commitment to work beyond program completion.

 - Access to procedures only performed at a nationally recognized research institution.